Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 After several meetings with him, Gardner initiated Patricia into the craft on the 6th of June 1960.
 The ceremony took place in his private temple on the top floor of the barn at his home in Castletown on the Isle of Man.
 During the initiation rite, Patricia had a profound and powerful trance experience.
 She saw herself being reborn and initiated as a priestess of a Moon Goddess, whose initiation rite consisted of a line of howling naked women who passed her gauntlet-style through their spread legs.
 Gardner explained it, that she, while in trance, had reverted back to a past life and relived an ancient initiation.
 After the rite, Patricia in turn initiated Arnold Crowther, fulfilling the predication Gardner had made years earlier.
 Gardner then presented them with a gift of ritual tools and jewelry, including a coral necklace for Patricia.

 Later that year on the 8th November 1960, Arnold Crowther and Patricia Dawson were married in a private handfasting ceremony officiated by Gerald Gardner.
 The ceremony was performed skyclad (nude) inside a circle strewn with flowers were they danced, sang and jumped the broom in accordance with tradition.
 The following day they were remarried in a civil ceremony, which was publicized in the national tabloids.
 After the wedding the Crowthers returned to Sheffield were they established their home.
-Both took their second-degree initiation on the 11th October 1961, and on the 27th her birthday, Patricia became high priestess.
+Both took their second-degree initiation on the 11th October 1961, and on her birthday, Patricia became high priestess.

 The media ever looking for interviews often turned to the Crowthers for comments, as minor celebrities connected with the entertainment world, they quickly became known as authoritative spokespersons for the craft.
 By December 1961 they had started to build their own coven in Sheffield, while continuing their instruction in the craft with Gardner.
 Patricia had also started a correspondence with an old woman called Jean in Inverness, she had seen Patricia giving an interview on television and had written to her.
 She told Patricia that she thought her worthy of inheriting secret knowledge, and over the course of two years via correspondence, taught Patricia the secrets of an old inner tradition.